Guide

 Transactions in a B2B model

-1. Initial contact: Identify needs and contact potential suppliers.
-For example, a restaurant chain seeks catering equipment.
+1. Initial contact: identify needs and research potential suppliers.
+For example, a restaurant chain seeks catering equipment from a specialist provider.

-3. Implementation: Deliver products or services as specified.
-For example, install equipment and train staff.
+3. Implementation: deliver products or services as specified.
+For example, install equipment and train staff on how to use it.

-5. Ongoing support: Provide continuous service, updates, and manage relationships.
-For example, perform regular maintenance and review accounts.
+5. Ongoing support: provide continuous service, updates, and relationship management.
+For example, perform regular maintenance and review account performance.

 Types of B2B businesses

-B2B covers a range of business types that support each other.
-Understanding these categories helps you see where your business fits.
+B2B covers a range of business types that support each other across industries.
+Understanding these categories helps you see where your business fits and which partnerships could benefit you most.

 Common types include:

-• Service providers: Offer professional services to businesses.
-For example, accounting software, marketing, or consulting.
+• Service providers: offer professional services to businesses.
+For example, accounting software, marketing agencies, or consulting firms.

-• Government suppliers: Provide goods and services to government agencies and institutions.
-For example, schools or hospitals.
+• Government suppliers: provide goods and services to government agencies and institutions, such as schools or hospitals.

 Examples of B2B companies and industries